625EAAB0-0D53-4586-8E0B-12818A0023CF.jpeg

 My name is Ariel and I live with a dog named Juniper.
 We are both landed on Duwamish land in so-called Seattle Wa.
 Find out whose land you are on here.
 Search for projects to support local tribal sovereignty.
 For those on Duwamish land you can pay real rent and support the petition for federal recognition of the Duwamish tribe here.

-I started this website to host my portfolios and provide family and friends a place to stay connected with me as I reduce my social media time.
-In the future this website might facilitate new earned income opportunities.
+I started this website to host my portfolios and projects.
+In the future this website might facilitate new earned income opportunities as I get back into selling creative work.

 You can message me with loving feedback, purchase inquiries, or for networking.